Season’s greetings at Sears: Dingy shops, sparse shelves

 ———

-AP Retail Writer Joseph Pisani in New York contributed to this report.
+AP Retail Writer Joseph Pisani in New Jersey contributed to this report.

 ----------

-Note: This story has been corrected to show the watch buyer is Peter Doliente, not Dolente, and the CEO of Turnaround Management Association is Scott Stuart, not Stewart.